Can I buy a new car?

 The message from them was clear: “a 100-mile round trip to pick it up in a private car swap deal isn’t a good or lawful reason to be out at 10pm.”

-The Financial Conduct Authority (FCA) has said those struggling with their finances right now can continue to take advantage of the payment holiday which was first introduced back in March 2020, and set to end at the end of March 2021.
+The Financial Conduct Authority (FCA) has said those struggling with their finances right now can continue to take advantage of the payment holiday which was first introduced back in March 2020 and is set to end at the end of March 2021.

 This is only on the grounds that they have not already used up the six-month allowance - only one holiday is permitted per person.